Metropolis-Hastings transition kernel couplings: Maximal kernel couplings

-We will use the result above to establish conditions in the form of any $\bp \in \Gmax(P,P)$ in terms of proposal and acceptance couplings.
-First, we consider the relationship of the maximality of transition kernel coupling $\bp$ and the maximality of a proposal coupling $\bq$ that generates it.
+In Section~\ref{sec:maxc}, we use this result to establish conditions for $\bp \in \Gmax(P,P)$ in terms of proposal and acceptance couplings.
+Before doing so, we need to clarify the relationship between the maximality of a transition kernel coupling $\bp$ and the maximality of a proposal coupling $\bq$ that generates it.